Red Flag Warning issued for Modoc County Except for the Surprise Valley by NWS - News Break

 Red Flag Warning issued for Modoc County Except for the Surprise Valley by NWS

-Effective: 2021-07-12 20:54:00 PDT Expires: 2021-07-12 21:00:00 PDT Urgency: Expected Severity: Severe Certainty: Likely Target Area: Modoc County Except for the Surprise Valley RED FLAG WARNING WILL EXPIRE AT 9 PM PDT THIS EVENING FOR STRONG GUSTY WIND WITH LOW RH FOR FIRE WEATHER ZONE 285 Wind gusts are diminishing and relative humidities are rising out of Red Flag Warning criteria across the Modoc this evening.
-Therefore, the Red Flag Warning will be allowed to expire at 9 PM PDT this evening.alerts.weather.gov
+Effective: 2021-07-12 14:00:00 PDT Expires: 2021-07-12 21:00:00 PDT Urgency: Expected Severity: Severe Certainty: Likely Target Area: Modoc County Except for the Surprise Valley RED FLAG WARNING REMAINS IN EFFECT UNTIL 9 PM PDT THIS EVENING FOR STRONG GUSTY WIND WITH LOW RH FOR FIRE WEATHER ZONE 285 * Impacts: Strong, gusty wind with low relative humidity and critically dry vegetation will greatly increase the spread potential of any new and existing fires. * Affected area: In Northern CA...Most of Fire Weather Zone 285 including the Modoc National Forest. * Wind: West 10 to 15 mph with gusts 20 to 30 mph. * Humidity: 5 to 10 percent. * View the hazard area in detail at: https://www.wrh.noaa.gov/mfr/HAZARDalerts.weather.gov

 Comments / 0